acucciniello/BlogPostImages/XHR-to-Send-POST-Request-to-Server/How to use XmlHttpRequests to Send POST to Server.md

 This file simply has a input field to allow users to enter some information, and a button to then send the information entered to the server.
 What we should focus on here is the button's onclick method `send()`.

 This is the function that is called once the button is clicked.
 We create a JSON object to hold the value from the text field.
 Then we create a new instance of an XMLHttpRequest with `xhr`.
-We call `xhr.open()` to initialize our request by giving it a request method (POST), the url we would like to open the request with ('/num') and determine if it should be asynchronous or not (it is here).
+We call `xhr.open()` to initialize our request by giving it a request method (POST), the url we would like to open the request with ('/num') and determine if it should be asynchronous or not (set `true` for asynchronous).

 We then call `xhr.setRequestHeader()`.
 This sets the value of the HTTP request to json and UTF-8.